Revisiting Generalization Across Difficulty Levels: It's Not So Easy: Limitations

 Our analysis relies on publicly available benchmarks (ARC, GSM8K, MMLU-Pro, MATH, MuSR, and BBH) and on fine-grained difficulty scores estimated with Item Response Theory.
 All of these datasets are in English, so our conclusions may not directly extend to tasks in other languages or multilingual settings, or to domains where reliable ground-truth labels are hard to obtain.

 We estimate difficulty from model response patterns rather than human annotation.
-While this provides a model-centric understanding of difficulty, shifts in model capabilities or data distributions could change the level of difficulty of each task and affect the strength of the observed patterns.
+While this provides a model-centric understanding of difficulty, shifts in model capabilities, data distributions, or evaluation practices could change the difficulty of each task and affect the strength of the observed patterns.

 As with most work on open-source LLMs, we cannot guarantee that evaluation questions were entirely unseen during pretraining.
 Undetected data overlap might inflate accuracy and partially reduce true generalization.
 Although our focus on relative difficulty and cross-bin comparisons can help with this concern, eliminating it would require test sets collected after the pretraining cut-offs of all evaluated models.